18 May 2017

 Here is the antenna finally placed.
 The forward clips aren't yet in as the wingtip is not yet installed.
 You can see that I also tacked the antenna down with some clumps of epoxy-flox.
 They can be easily flicked off if the antenna needed to be removed at some point in the future.

 The holes for the clips on the bottom of the wingtip are shown.
-When I drilled those holes, chucnks of gelcoat broke off.
+When I drilled those holes, chunks of gelcoat broke off.
 So I needed to fill them and sand them down before countersinking for the holes.
 Speaking of which, I used #6 screws for those clips.

 No comments: